scrapper/postrunner/README.md

 # PostRunner

-PostRunner is an application to manage FIT files such as those produced by Garmin products like the Forerunner 620 (FR620) and Fenix 3 or Fenix 3HR.
+PostRunner is an application to manage FIT files such as those produced by Garmin products like the Forerunner 620 (FR620), Forerunner 25 (FR25) and Fenix 3 or Fenix 3HR.
 It allows you to import the files from the device and analyze the data.
 In addition to the common features like plotting pace, heart rates, elevation and other captured values it also provides a